MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-icap-stunnel.md

 ---
-title: External DLP integration
+title: Classic portal -  External DLP integration
-description: This article provides the steps necessary for configuring the ICAP connection in Defender for Cloud Apps and the stunnel setup. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article provides the steps necessary for configuring the ICAP connection in Defender for Cloud Apps and the stunnel setup. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# External DLP integration in Microsoft Defender for Cloud Apps
+# Classic portal: External DLP integration in Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]